bheimbu/annoSnake/docs/source/databases.rst

 MicrobeAnnotator
 ^^^^^^^^^^^^^^^^

-An HTTP error may occur during MicrobeAnnotator setup.
+An HTTP error can occur during MicrobeAnnotator setup.
 This is because the URL used to download the InterPro tables is incorrect.

 1. The *microbeannotator* conda environment (based on :file:`annoSnake/rules/envs/microbeannotator.yaml`) has to be created first by annoSnake, that is run ``snakemake --profile profile/`` once and stop the workflow in case of troubles with :kbd:`Ctrl+D`.